DoctorDinosaur/Fix-Notts-Moodle/README.md

 # Fix-Notts-Moodle
 Make New Moodle Less Disgusting

+- Make the pages full-width
+- Increase modules per row from 3 to 5
+- Change out horrible tan/beige to white.
+Good for dark reader extensions.
+(Optional, main file)

 Hacked together in an hour.
 It's a better idea to use something like [Stylus](https://github.com/openstyles/stylus) for the theme changes, but I already use uBlock.
 Moodle is using Bootstrap for its theming, so there's prob a much easier way.

 Fetches updates every 4 days.
 If something looks broke, you might need to force an update in ublock settings if it's already fixed here.